rhyek/sportratar-excercise/README.md

 If interested, my [nestjs-endpoints](https://github.com/rhyek/nestjs-endpoints) library can serve as an example of how I've documented and published Node.js/NestJS libraries for public use in the past.

+## Error handling

+The library exposes e `LibrayError` that consumers can match for in `try/catch` to handle expected errors.

 # Setup

 1. Install latest nodejs and pnpm